 To put that into perspective, you could buy a 40lb bag of manure for the same price as 4lbs of worm castings.
 Composting is also an option and is more affordable than purchasing worm castings.

 The advantages of using Worm Castings might far outweigh the expense.
-Worm Castings also aid in the aeration and drainage of your garden soil, making them an essential instrument for growers aiming to grow large amounts of robust plants.
+Worm Castings also aid in the aeration and drainage of your garden soil, making them an essential instrument for growers aiming to grow large amounts of robust and healthy plants throughout.

 Worm castings are not as effective as other fertilizers.
 This means that if you’re looking to scale up your production, you’ll need to use more worm castings in order to achieve the same results.